cherrymorales/cherrymorales/README.md

 - 👋 Hi, I’m @cherrymorales
 - 👀 I’m interested in Software Engineering and architecting solutions.
-- 🌱 I’m currently learning AI and Data Science and Solutions Architecture.
+- 🌱 I’m currently learning and taking my Master in IT major in AI and Data Science and preparing for certification in Solutions Architect in Cloud.
 - 💞️ I’m looking to collaborate on projects that solves real-world problem or anything for fun.
 - 📫 How to reach me?
 You can reach me thru my linkedin profile cherrypmorales.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love crafting and anything technical.

 <!---
 cherrymorales/cherrymorales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.